chainwikinet/wikijs-yam-content/trade.md

 - https://coinmarketcap.com/currencies/yam-v2
 - https://uniswap.info/token/0xaba8cac6866b83ae4eec97dd07ed254282f6ad8a

-# YAMv1
+## YAMv1

-> YAMv1 can still be bought and sold, but migration from YAMv1 to YAMv2/YAM has closed.
+While YAMv1 can still be bought and sold, migration from YAMv1 to YAMv2/YAM has been closed.
 YAMv1 can no longer be converted.
-{.is-info}

-## YAMv1 Token

 This is the YAMv1 token: https://etherscan.io/token/0x0e2298E3B3390e3b945a5456fBf59eCc3f55DA16